grafana/grafana/docs/sources/alerting/monitor-status/view-alert-rules.md

 By default, alert rules are grouped by alert rule type: Grafana-managed or data source-managed.

-In this view, you can edit and manage alert rules created in Grafana.
+In this view, you can find and edit rules created in Grafana.
 However, rules created in Prometheus-compatible data sources are displayed but cannot be edited.

 This view includes filters to simplify managing large volumes of alerts.